Marcin3232/App_for_lungs_reconstruction/README.md

 ## Thresholding
 Thresholding is the simplest segmentation method.
 It is based on pixel intensities and compares their values with a given threshold value, which enables the image to be split into an object and a background.
 However, if the effect of an action is to isolate more than one object, this case is called classification or grouping.
 The effect of thresholding is visible in the image, separable areas usually marked with two different colors (eg black and white for binarization).
 When using multi-criteria thresholding, successive shades of gray are used.
+### Types of thresholding
+- binarization - split the image into black and white.
+- pseudo-thresholding - in this case, the result will not be two areas, but a set of points with intensities "t" within a given range.
+- multiple thresholding - many criteria that determine the intensity of grayscale.
+- dynamic thresholding - in the case of dynamic thresholding, the threshold value is not global but depends on the spatial co-ordinates.
+Due to the method of determining the threshold, we  dynamic local methods and adaptive methods.

 # Summary